tdda/tdda/doc/source/serialformat.md

 **`escape_char`** *(string)*
-: When this is set to `\\` (the only value it is likely to take) this means that quote characters in quoted strings are escaped with backslash `"like \"this\" example".
+: When this is set to `\\` (the only value it is likely to take) this means that quote characters in quoted strings are escaped with backslash `"like \"this\" example"`.
 Backslash also escapes itself, and may be used to escape separators, whether quoted or not.
   It has no significance for common control escapes, which may appear as `\n`, `\r`, `\t`, `\f` in files regardless